yugr/mgt-notes/ROLES.md

     * probability of changes is minimized or cost of change will be low
     * are issues worked around or really fixed?
     * are issues fixed for all cases?
   * Are there common issues? (ideally this should be done through a checklist)
     * formalitites: link to task tracker, changelog, etc.
     * codestyle violations
+    * usage of patterns/constructs which are not widely used in existing codebase
     * code smells:
       * duplication
       * overly deep nesting